Trump says China trade deal coming, Beijing calls for resolution of dispute

 CONTRADICTION?
 NO PROBLEM!

-Asked whether his contradictory statements on trade matters had fuelled global market uncertainty, Trump appeared to defend the practice and said it had served his interests well.
+Asked whether his contradictory statements on trade matters had fueled global market uncertainty, Trump appeared to defend the practice and said it had served his interests well.

 "Sorry," he said, flatly.
 "It's the way I negotiate.
 It's done well for me over the years, and it's doing even better for the country, I think."